Collaboration, coordination, and creativity

 - Proposal understanding

-Your audience is caring, motivated, volunteering, and asking for guidance.
+This dedicated group is caring, motivated, volunteering, and asking for guidance.
 Respond with a program that educates, empowers, and encourages them.
 They are not looking for the hand out or for you to run their event for them.
-They are looking for a “hand up”, assistance and guidance on how to make an impact by combining their passion with your mission.
+They are looking for a “hand up”, assistance, and guidance on how to make an impact by combining their passion with your mission.